hazemm48/HR-DOM-Team-Project/hk project/readme.md

 project installation guide

--the project is build on node js server\
+-the project is built on node js server\
 -install the package.js in the project folder\
 -website runs on localhost:8000